nishap1225/nishap1225.github.io/pages/resume.md

 ### Lawrence Livermore National Laboratories
 High Performance Computing Intern
 *June 15, 2020 - present*
-- Installed a cluster on high performance system, configured network connections and installed relevant packages
+- Installed a cluster of high performance compute nodes, configured the operating system, installed relevant packages
+- Automated the process with Ansible
-- Created a central database which stores information about  node configurations for nodes in HPC system
+- Created a central database which stores information about systems in a HPC cluster using mySQL and Python
-    - Database is easily queried from anywhere within the system
+  - Database is easily queried from anywhere within the network
-    - Database updates when a change to node configuration is made
+  - Database updates automatically when changes are made to the system configuration

 ### EECS 16A Lab Assistant
 UC Berkeley